Coalition seeks to combine business know-how with priorities of the urban poor

 Ronald Lenz and Fleur Henderson lead the Human Cities Coalition.

 So what types of mechanisms will the coalition seek to foster?
 One could be “social impact” investments, where the public sector covers early financial risks.
 Another could be an impact bond, in which services are kick-started using private money and then fostered by the public sector.
 In future, the HCC wants to attract not only business but also banks and pension funds.

 Currently the coalition is heavily Dutch.
 AkzoNobel has given USD 2 million so far, while other Dutch businesses such as Arcadis and Philips also have signed on.
 The group also is supported by the Dutch Ministry of Foreign Affairs.

 This Dutch connection is probably no accident.
 The Netherlands has multiple companies seen as global frontrunners in sustainability, and corporate entities in the country also have long experience operating in multi-stakeholder initiatives.
-There is even a word for such projects — the Dutch call this the “poldermodel”, referring to a consensus-driven approach by which solutions are to be find together with all stakeholders.
+There is even a word for such projects — the Dutch call this the “poldermodel”, referring to a consensus-driven approach by which solutions are to be found together with all stakeholders.

 But the coalition’s organizers don’t see the project as only about the Dutch private sector.
 “It’s also very much about building strong local coalitions in Jakarta and Manila,” Lenz said.
 “Ideally, Dutch and local companies work together to produce the best solutions.”

 Still, bringing in the private sector has not been easy, both Lenz and Henderson say.
 “You really have to speak their language, and there needs to be some interest for them,” Henderson said.
 “They are not used to going to meetings that don’t immediately translate in actions or where there’s no direct stake.
 So we’re seeking to formulate a good value position.”